bluesky-social/indigo/cmd/relay/README.md

 In atproto, a Relay subscribes to multiple PDS hosts and outputs a combined "firehose" event stream.
 Downstream services can subscribe to this single firehose a get all relevant events for the entire network, or a specific sub-graph of the network.
 The Relay maintains a mirror of repo data from all accounts on the upstream PDS instances, and verifies repo data structure integrity and identity signatures.
 It is agnostic to applications, and does not validate data against atproto Lexicon schemas.

 This Relay implementation is designed to subscribe to the entire global network.
-The current state of the codebase is informally expected to scale to around 20 million accounts in the network, and thousands of repo events per second (peak).
+The current state of the codebase is informally expected to scale to around 50 million accounts in the network, and thousands of repo events per second (peak).

 Features and design decisions:

 - runs on a single server
-- repo data: stored on-disk in individual CAR "slice" files, with metadata in SQL. filesystem must accommodate tens of millions of small files
-- firehose backfill data: stored on-disk by default, with metadata in SQL
 - crawling and account state: stored in SQL database
 - SQL driver: gorm, with PostgreSQL in production and sqlite for testing
-- disk I/O intensive: fast NVMe disks are recommended, and RAM is helpful for caching
 - highly concurrent: not particularly CPU intensive
 - single golang binary for easy deployment
 - observability: logging, prometheus metrics, OTEL traces
-- "spidering" feature to auto-discover new accounts (DIDs)
-- ability to export/import lists of DIDs to "backfill" Relay instances
-- periodic repo compaction
 - admin web interface: configure limits, add upstream PDS instances, etc

 This software is not as packaged, documented, and supported for self-hosting as our PDS distribution or Ozone service.
 But it is relatively simple and inexpensive to get running.